neefrehman/millzbot/README.md

 ### Training the model

-Clone or fork this repository and go to the `training` folder.
+Click the "use this template" button at the top right of the repo to and clone this repository.
+Then go to the `training` folder.
 In there you'll find [a script written by Max](https://github.com/minimaxir/download-tweets-ai-text-gen/blob/master/README.md) that can bulk download tweets from a user, and [instructions on how to use it](https://github.com/neefrehman/millzbot/tree/master/training#getting-training-data).
 Once you have the tweets downloaded, just follow the instructions on [Max's Colaboratory notebook](https://colab.research.google.com/drive/1qxcQ2A1nNjFudAGN_mcMOnvV9sF_PkEb) to train the model with a GPU (for free).

 If you're not training the model on tweets, and instead are using some other text source, then make sure you have that dataset ready, and use [this notebook](https://colab.research.google.com/drive/1VLG8e7YSEwypxU-noRNhsv5dW4NfTGce#scrollTo=H7LoMj4GA4n_) instead to do the training.